Greenwich Hospital (Connecticut)

 Greenwich Hospital is a teaching hospital in Greenwich, Connecticut, serving people in lower Fairfield County and lower Westchester County, New York.

 A member of Yale New Haven Health System, Greenwich Hospital is a teaching institution.
 It has an internal medicine residency program and is a major academic affiliate of Yale School of Medicine.
-The hospital is also affiliated with Columbia University School of Social Work, Fairfield University School of Nursing and Graduate School of Education, Norwalk Community College, Pace University, and Westchester Community College Respiratory Therapy, among others.
+The hospital is also affiliated with New York Medical College School of Medicine, Columbia University School of Social Work, Fairfield University School of Nursing and Graduate School of Education, Norwalk Community College, Pace University, and Westchester Community College Respiratory Therapy, among others.

 In its 2020 fiscal year, the hospital reported 12,737 inpatient and 253,779 outpatient discharges.
 During the same period, the hospital emergency department had 32,534 visits.

 Greenwich Hospital has sub-specialties that include geriatrics, oncology, orthopedics, obstetrics, pediatrics, ophthalmology and home care.

 The hospital is located on a campus on Perryridge Road, northwest of downtown Greenwich.

 The main campus encompasses the Helmsley Medical Building and the Thomas and Olive C. Watson Pavilion.
 Located across the street from the hospital at 77 Lafayette Place, the Sherman and Gloria H. Cohen Pavilion houses the Smilow Cancer Hospital Greenwich Hospital Campus, home to the Bendheim Cancer Center and the Breast Center.
 Greenwich Hospital also has an Endoscopy Center at 500 W. Putnam Avenue, the Greenwich Fertility Center, Helmsley Ambulatory Surgery Center, and the Weight Loss & Diabetes Center at 55 Holly Hill Lane, a facility for diagnostic imaging and physical therapy at 2015 W. Main Street in Stamford, Conn., as well as multiple satellite blood draw stations.

 Greenwich Hospital is licensed as an acute care facility by the Connecticut Department of Public Health & Addiction Services.
 In 2017, it opened the Steven and Betsy Coman Palliative Care Center.

 The hospital has 777 medical staff and 1,790 employees overall.
-Diane Kelly is president of Greenwich Hospital, which is a nonprofit institution governed by a volunteer board of trustees.
+Robert Blenderman is president of Greenwich Hospital.